 The Council is also the Lead Local Flood Authority (or LLFA for short) with responsibility for developing, maintaining and monitoring a Local Flood Risk Management Strategy in partnership with other relevant bodies in the area.
-In addition, the LLFA is a statutory consultee on all major planning applications and advises on the approval of all sustainable drainage and related systems, surface flooding and ground water for all planning applications.
+In addition, the LLFA is a statutory consultee on all major planning applications and a consultee on a non-statutory basis on all minor applications whilst also advising and advises on the approval of all sustainable drainage and related systems, surface flooding and ground water for all planning applications.